 To detect and combat fraud, waste, and abuse, CMS utilizes a centralized vulnerability management process to identify, prioritize, track, and mitigate vulnerabilities that affect the integrity of federal health programs.
-The centralized component of this process, known as the VCC, is comprised of CMS leadership and subject matter experts who work collaboratively to identify vulnerabilities that lead to fraud, waste, and abuse and develop comprehensive risk strategies to mitigate these vulnerabilities.
+The centralized component of this process, known as the Vulnerability Collaboration Council, or VCC, is comprised of subject matter experts who work collaboratively to identify vulnerabilities that lead to fraud, waste, and abuse and develop comprehensive risk strategies to mitigate these vulnerabilities.
 CMS aligned the VCC's risk-based approach with GAO's Fraud Risk Framework (GAO-15-593SP).
 By aligning with the GAO framework, CMS standardized the vulnerability management process by focusing on the identification and mitigation of key risk factors through the design and implementation of specific mitigation activities that are regularly evaluated and adapted to adjust to changing circumstances.
-In FY 2021, CMS focused on the potential vulnerabilities arising from the waivers and flexibilities that CMS issued as a result of the COVID-19 PHE, as well as specific high-risk benefits and services such as durable medical equipment, prosthetics, orthotics, and supplies.
+In FY 2022, CMS conducted three program integrity risk assessments